+maximum of five hundred (EOO) nite maximum of five hundred (EOO) nite

 maximum of five hundred (500) nits maximum of five hundred (500) nits

 from 9:00 p.m. to 6:00 a.m. from 9:00 p.m. to 6:00 a.m.

-Flashing signs

-ridshing signs Not Permitted except as provided in Section 560.90 Not Permitted except as provided in Section 560.90
+Flashing signs Not Permitted except as provided in Not Permitted except as provided in

-Animated signs Not Permitted
+Section 560.90 Section 560.90

-Animated signs Not Permitted except as provided in Section 560.90.
+Animated signs Not Permitted except as provided in Not Permitted

+Section 560.90.

 Minimum off-premise Two hundred (200) feet from an Urban Six hundred (600) feet from an Urban

 sign spacing Neighborhood or Residential Mixed-use Neighborhood or Residential Mixed-Use

 district; One thousand (1,000) feet from district located along and on the same

 an off-premise sign on the same side of side of the limited access roadway; one

 the roadway, except as described in this thousand (1,000) feet from an off-

 section. premise sign on the same side of the

 roadway; two thousand five hundred

 In order to allow structural alteration or (2,500) feet from an off-premise

 reconstruction of existing off-premise flashing sign reading to the same

 signs in the Downtown Opportunity directional traffic.

 Billboard District that may not meet the

 one thousand (1,000) foot spacing

 requirement of the district, the required

 spacing between existing off-premise

 signs may be reduced by one (1) foot for

 each two (2) square feet, or four (4)

 square feet in case of electronic signs,

 of nonconforming off-premise sign face

 area removed by the applicant from

 qualifying locations, pursuant to the

 provisions of section 560.80.
 In no case

 may the required spacing be reduced to

 less than five hundred (500) feet.
 This

 special spacing provision applies only

 where the structurally altered or

 reconstructed off-premise sign is

 located on or within one hundred (100)

 feet of the zoning lot where the original

 off-premise sign was located

-immediately before such alteration or reconstruction.
+immediately before such alteration or

+reconstruction.

 Temporary Extensions Off-premise signs in the Opportunity

 Billboard Districts may have temporary

 extensions of not more than six (6) feet

 from the top, eighteen (18) inches from

 the sides, and fifteen (15) inches from

 the bottom, up to a maximum of

 twenty-five (25) percent of the sign,

 provided that temporary extensions

 shall be completely removed not later

 than ninety (90) days after installation

 and the total combined period of

 temporary extensions for a sign shall

 not exceed one hundred eighty (180)

 days per year.

-l

-- \A sign in excess of height limits may be allowed as a conditional use in the Limited Access Roadway Opportunity Billboard District, subject to the provisions of Chapter 525. - \\Luminance is the physical measure of brightness or light emanating from an object with respect to its size.
-The unit of measurement for luminance is nits, which is the total amount of light emitted from a sign divided by the surface area of the sign (candela per square meter).
+A sign in excess of height limits may be allowed as a conditional use in the Limited Access Roadway Opportunity Billboard District, subject to the provisions of Chapter 525.